exercism/docs/building/tracks/new/test-track.md

 - Have experience building a track (and thus know what should have been built)
 - Are able to access track's that are not yet active

-To get maintainers to test your track, open a topic on the forum requesting this at: https://forum.exercism.org/c/exercism/building-exercism/125.
+To get maintainers to test your track, open a topic on [the forum](https://forum.exercism.org/c/exercism/building-exercism/125) requesting this.